Bruniquel Cave

-Bruniquel Cave is an archeological site near Bruniquel, in an area that has many paleolithic sites, east of Montauban in southwestern France.
+Bruniquel Cave is an archeological site near Bruniquel, in an area which has many paleolithic sites, east of Montauban in southwestern France.
 Annular (ring) and accumulation (pile) structures made of broken stalagmites have been found 336 metres from the cave entrance.
 Traces of fire were also found.
-The constructions have been dated to around 176,000 years ago.
+The constructions have been dated to approximately 176,500 years ago.

-In a letter to Nature reporting the discovery in 2016, Jacques Jaubert and his co-authors state that the structures are of anthropogenic origin, and as early Neanderthals were the only humans in the area at that time, they must have been the builders, a conclusion which is accepted by Chris Stringer of the Natural History Museum in London.
+In a letter to Nature reporting the discovery in 2016, Jacques Jaubert and his co-authors state the structures are of anthropogenic origin, and as early Neanderthals were the only humans in the area at that time, they must have been the builders, a conclusion that is accepted by Chris Stringer of the Natural History Museum in London.

-The discovery shows that early Neanderthals were capable of building more elaborate structures than previously realised, and that they had a more complex social organisation than previously thought.
-The modern human Aurignacian culture, over 100,000 years later, is not known to have produced constructions in caves.
+The discovery demonstrates Neanderthals were capable of building more elaborate structures than previously realised, and had a more complex social organisation than previously thought.
+The modern human Aurignacian culture, more than 100,000 years later, is not known to have produced constructions in caves.

 Discovery

-Bruniquel Cave was closed naturally during the Pleistocene, and no one entered it until cavers dug through the collapsed entrance in 1990.
-A plan was made of the structures in the early 1990s, and a burnt bone was carbon-dated to over 47,600 years (carbon-14 was no longer detectable, indicating thus a greater age), but research stopped after the death of the lead archaeologist François Rouzaud, and it was unclear whether the structures could be attributed to the Neanderthals.
-In 2013, Jacques Jaubert and his colleagues decided to study and date the structures; they published a letter outlining the results of their research in Nature in 2016.
+Bruniquel Cave was closed naturally during the Pleistocene.
+A complex structure containing three circles located in the cave was discovered when cavers dug through the collapsed entrance in 1990.
+During initial research in the cave during the early 1990s, a plan was made of the circles.
+A burnt bone found in the cave was carbon-dated to more than 47,600 years because carbon-14 was no longer detectable in the bone, indicating thus a greater age.
+Research stopped after the death of the lead archaeologist François Rouzaud and at that time it was unclear whether the structures could be attributed to the Neanderthals.

+In 2013, Jacques Jaubert and his colleagues decided to study and date the structures.
+They published a letter outlining the results of their research in Nature in 2016.